openshift/infrastructure-provider-onboarding-guide/docs/platform-external/e2e-testing.md

 # Conformance tests

-After the OpenShift/OKD has been installed, you want to run OpeNShift conformance tests (e2e) to validate OpenShift core components.
+After the OpenShift/OKD cluster has been installed, you want to run OpenShift conformance tests (e2e) to validate OpenShift core components.

 The Continuous Integration (CI) testing for OpenShift and its supported infrastructure providers is handled through Prow; the same system used for the Kubernetes project.
 You can read more in the guide for [Continuous Integration and Testing](../continuous-integration-and-testing).